joomyjoo/HospitalSimulationProject/README.md

 ## 7. Evaluation Criteria

-Interns will be evaluated based on:
+You will be evaluated based on:
 - **Functionality:** Each component meets its specified requirements.
 - **Integration:** Seamless communication and data flow across the system.
 - **Scalability & Load Handling:** Effective use of queuing and MLOps practices in the AI Server.